Hyunjin95/Roll-a-Ball/README.md

-# Roll-a-Ball
-The Example Unity Project

 # Introduction

-The goal of this game is collecting 12 boxes.
+The example Unity project.
-You can build the game to 'build' folder in Unity.
+In Unity, You can build the game to 'build' folder.